Can Your Mortgage Change the Way You Feel?

 Share certificates provide an opportunity to expedite the growth of your savings in a low-risk environment.
 Enjoy this limited-offer and make more off your short-term savings.

-*APY = Annual Percentage Yield. †1.39% APY is valid on the special 19-month Share Certificate for new deposits to Welcome Federal Credit Union only.
-Funds deposited before Dec.
-1, 2017 are not eligible.
+*APY = Annual Percentage Yield.
+1.39% APY is valid on the special 19-month Share Certificate for deposits to Welcome Federal Credit Union.
 Minimum balance is $1,000.
-New money only.
-Stated APY is effective through March 31, 2018 or $2,000,000 loaned, whichever comes first.
+Stated APY is available through May 31, 2018 or $2,000,000 funded, whichever comes first.
 Fees or other conditions may reduce the earnings on your account.
 A penalty may be imposed for early withdrawal.
 This is a limited time offer and may be canceled at any time.
-Other terms and conditions may apply. **APR = Annual Percentage Rate.
-WFCU is federally insured by the National Credit Union Administration.
+Other terms and conditions may apply.
+This credit union is federally insured by the National Credit Union Administration and is an Equal Opportunity Housing Lender.

 The Smart Option Student Loan® for Welcome Federal Credit Union by Sallie Mae®